Build options and Environment Variables¶

 Any arguments or flags to pass to the compile stage of the simulation.
-Only applies to simulators with a separate compilation stage (currently Icarus and VCS).

 Any arguments or flags to pass to the execution of the compiled simulation.
-Only applies to simulators with a separate compilation stage (currently Icarus, VCS and GHDL).

 Passed to both the compile and execute phases of simulators with two rules, or passed to the single compile and run command for simulators which don’t have a distinct compilation stage.

 Use to add additional dependencies to the compilation target; useful for defining additional rules to run pre-compilation or if the compilation phase depends on files other than the RTL sources listed in

 Use to add additional dependencies to the simulation target.

-Used to indicate the instance in the hierarchy to use as the DUT.
+Use this to indicate the instance in the hierarchy to use as the DUT.
 If this isn’t defined then the first root instance is used.

 Seed the Python random module to recreate a previous test stimulus.
 At the beginning of every test a message is displayed with the seed used for that execution: